19 August 2021, Hyatt Regency in Sydney

 Building the Data-Driven Organisation

-In the last six months, timely decision making has been critical, and access to the right information at speed the difference between survival and failure.
-We’ve also highlighted the national crisis in data management, policies and strategy which is slowing down the economy – and the ability to embrace automation, machine learning and emerging technologies to gain performance advantage.
+In the last twelve months, timely decision making has been critical, and access to accurate information at speed the difference between survival and failure.

 Data Integration and Accuracy